JGuerrero126/The_Cinema_Room/README.md

-# Movie and Actor Explorer
+# Film-Matic - a Movie and Actor Explorer

 This project uses the [TMDB database](https://themoviedb.org) to present descriptions and images for movies and actors.